 "You must keep the Israelites separate from things that make them unclean, so that they will not die in their uncleanness for defiling my dwelling place, which is among them" (Lev.15:31 NIV).
 See also chapters 12; 13; 14.

 A major key to understanding the Day of Atonement is to understand that a condition of ceremonial and physical purity had to be maintained in order for God to dwell among the Israelites.

-Within the category of spiritual and moral sin, there were two basic types of sin that could be atoned for: unintentional sin and intentional sin.
-These types of sin violated the foundational spiritual and moral laws that govern the interpersonal relationship between one person and another or between God and humans; these sins were violations of God's spiritual and moral code of behavior for people.
+Within the category of spiritual sin, there were two basic types of sin which could be atoned for: unintentional sin and intentional sin.
+These types of sin violated the foundational spiritual laws that govern the interpersonal relationship between one person and another or between God and humans; these sins were violations of God's code of behavior for people.

 Because the nation was to represent God's way of life, if any individual sinned, the sin was laid to the charge of the nation as a whole; therefore, the sin had to be atoned for as if the whole nation had sinned.

 "The priest is to make atonement for the whole Israelite community, and they will be forgiven, for it was not intentional and they have brought to the Lord for their wrong an offering made by fire and a sin offering.
 The whole Israelite community and the aliens living among them will be forgiven, because all the people were involved in the unintentional wrong" (vs.25-26).

 Unintentional sins were all called sins of ignorance.
 This type of sin was not premeditated and was done in ignorance: